farhad-dalirani/PytorchRevelio/README.md

 grad_cam(...) | [Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization](https://arxiv.org/abs/1610.02391)

 ## Which method does perform better?
-* The higher method in the list performs better for visualization:
+* The higher methods in the list perform better for feature visualization:
   1. activation_maximization_with_bilateral_blurring
   1. activation_maximization_with_gaussian_blurring
   1. activation_maximization
-* The higher method in list performs better for saliency map:
+* The higher methods in the list perform better for saliency map:
   1. grad_cam
   1. saliency_map_guided
   1. saliency_map